-(2) Each US\$1.00 increase or decrease in the assumed initial public offering price of US\$10.00 per ADS would increase or decrease, respectively, the amount of cash, net assets, total assets and share capital by approximately A\$3.1 million (or US\$2.3 million), assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each US\$1.00 increase or decrease in the assumed initial public offering price of US\$ (2) per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-50, would increase or decrease, respectively, the amount of cash, net assets, total assets and share capital by approximately A\$ million (or US\$ million), assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of ADSs we are offering.
-An increase or decrease of 1,000,000 in the number of ADSs we are offering would increase or decrease the amount of cash, net assets, total assets and share capital by approximately A\$12.3 million (or US\$9.3 million), assuming the assumed initial public offering price per ADS remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1,000,000 in the number of ADSs we are offering would increase or decrease the amount of cash, net assets, total assets and share capital by million(or US\$ million), assuming the assumed initial public offering price per ADS approximately A\$ remains the same and after deducting underwriting discounts and commissions.
 The as adjusted information is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.

-(3) The as adjusted proforma statement of financial position data give effect to our receipt of (i) net proceeds from the issuance and sale of ADSs at the assumed initial offering price of US\$10.00 per ADS, after deducting underwriting commissions and estimated offering expenses payable by us, and (ii) A\$16,129,282 from the exercise of options from July 1 through October 31, 2021.
+(3) The as adjusted proforma statement of financial position data give effect to our receipt of net proceeds from the issuance and sale of ADSs at the assumed initial offering price of US\$ per ADS, after giving effect to the ADS-to-ordinary share ratio of 1-to-50, after deducting underwriting commissions and estimated offering expenses payable by us, and to our receipt of A\$16,129,282 from the exercise of options from July 1 through October 31, 2021.